pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 Messaging: `pac install franz`
 Mail: `pac install mailspring`
-Notes: `pac install boostnote`
+Notes: I use [Notion](https://www.notion.so/) which atm has not Linux Desktop app and can be used in the browser only.
-Reference Manager: `pac install Jabref`
+Reference Manager: `pac install zotero`
 Google Drive: `pac install insync`
 Dropbox: `pac install nautilus-dropbox`
 GIS: `pac install qgis`
 SAGA: `pac install saga-gis`
-Skype: `pac install skypeforlinux-preview-bin`
+Skype: `pac install skypeforlinux-stable-bin`
 Screenshot tool: `pac install shutter`
 Image viewer: `pac install xnviewmp`
 Virtualbox: [VirtualBox – wiki.archlinux.de](https://wiki.archlinux.de/title/VirtualBox)
 Terminal: `pac install tilix`
-Browser: `pac install vivaldi-snapshot`
+Browser: `pac install google-chrome`
 Dock: `pac install latte-dock` ([KDE only] If you prefer a dock layout over the default layout)
 Twitter client: `pac install corebird`

-A note on Mailspring: If you are on battery, quit Mailspring because it consumes a lot of battery as of v1.2.2.
+A note on Mailspring: If you are on battery, quit Mailspring if you do not use it because it consumes a lot of battery as of v1.4.

 ## 3.3 Editors